AICoE/mlperf-inference-tekton-pipeline/README.md

 To determine the duration of the inference benchmark, take the difference between **STARTING RUN AT** and **ENDING RUN AT**.

 The pipeline-run has been completed!
-All tasks, pipelinerources, pipeline, pipeline-run and pvc can then be deleted if not needed anymore by executing `cleanup.sh`:
+All tasks, pipelinerources, pipeline, pipeline-run and pvc can then be deleted if not needed anymore by executing:
 ```bash
 ./cleanup.sh
 ```